Boca Prins (Secluded Beach in Arikok National Park Aruba)

 Is Boca Prins worth visiting?

-This is an absolute must stop!
-Be sure to take the steps down to the beach and get pictures from there
+Even though you can’t swim here, this beach is still an absolute must stop!
+Be sure to take the steps down to the beach and get pictures from there, even if you don’t plan to dip your toes in the water and lounge in the sand.

 Quick Boca Prins video on YouTube below